 A Panama flagged bulk carrier, DL Carnation, has been banned from entering Australian ports for a period of 12 months after authorities uncovered a scheme which saw the vessel’s crew being intentionally underpaid.
 The Australian Maritime Safety Authority (AMSA) said it received a complaint on Friday, September 8 via the International Transport Workers’ Federation alleging discrepancies in the payment of wages for the crew of the DL Carnation.
 An AMSA surveyor attended the vessel…

-Unsafe Ship Banned from Australian Ports
+Cargo Ship Banned from Australian Ports

 Australia Bans Bulk Carrier for 12 Months